 Description

-The Task functionality is an essential component of the Tenant portal, providing users with the ability to generate requests for building access for a variety of purposes, such as general, visitor, construction, and garrison.
-It's worth noting that each task is comprised of multiple tickets.
+The Task feature is a core part of the Tenant portal.
+It allows users to create building-access requests for purposes such as general, visitor, construction, and garrison.
+Each task contains multiple tickets.

 Task